 One of a handful of "scrollytelling" techniques, horizontal scrolli is ideal for visual storytelling.
 We’re used to reading books, and moving from left to right feels natural.
-If you’re detailing a sequence of events, horizontal scrolling is an intuitive way of presenting this information.
+If you’re detailing a sequence of events—especially in a timeline format—horizontal scrolling is an intuitive way of presenting this information.

-Horizontal sections bring a sense of motion.
-Adding a bit of variety in how content is presented keeps your website from being a monotonous user experience.
+Horizontal sections instantly bring a sense of motion to your website.
+Adding a bit of variety in how content is presented saves you from offering a monotonous, static user experience.

 Horizontal scrolling makes it easier to read through long-form content.
-Instead of a single lengthy scroll, horizontal sections are a dynamic way to cluster facts, communicate a timeline of events, show related images, or detail some other content that you want to bring attention to.
+Instead of a single lengthy scroll, horizontal sections are a dynamic way to cluster facts, communicate a sequence of events, show related images, or spotlight content that you want to bring particular attention to.

 [image/graphic relating to above]

 Now that we know a bit more about how to use horizontal scrolling, let’s take a look at the inventive ways web designers are putting it into practice.
-These websites showcase the power of taking things in a sideways direction.
+These horizontal scrolling website examples showcase the power of taking things in a sideways direction.